-Clive Myrie honours mastermind behind Sheffield environmental project with major award
+Clive Myrie honours mastermind behind Sheffield environmental project with National Lottery Award

 BBC presenter and Mastermind host Clive Myrie has honoured an inspirational Sheffield hero with a National Lottery Award in recognition of his incredible work in his community.
 The journalist presented Maxwell Apaladaga Ayamba, 56, with his prize today after it was announced he had won the Heritage category in the 2021 National Lottery Awards.